tgbot-collection/ytdlbot/README.md

 help - Help
-ytdl - Download video in group vip - Join VIP terms - View Terms of Service settings - Set your preference direct - Download file directly sub - Subscribe to YouTube Channel unsub - Unsubscribe from YouTube Channel sub_count - Check subscription status, owner only. uncache - Delete cache for this link
+ytdl - Download video in group vip - Join VIP settings - Set your preference direct - Download file directly sub - Subscribe to YouTube Channel unsub - Unsubscribe from YouTube Channel sub_count - Check subscription status, owner only. uncache - Delete cache for this link, owner only. purge - Delete all tasks , owner only. topup - Top up quota tgvip - Using Telegram payment to pay for VIP
 ```

 # Test data